 Totonac Indigenous Ministries

+All your dreams may come true with online casino bonus ohne einzahlung sofort.
+All the variety of modern gambling is waiting for you!
 LAIM was founded in 1973 under the name Totonac Cultural Center.
 Our vision was to support the work of Manual Arenas in building a school for young Totonac Indians to gain biblical training and return to their villages to become leaders and pastors.
 The ministry identified a great need among this indigenous people: that is to hear the Truth of who God is in their own language and learn how to assemble as a congregation to worship Him through faith in His Son Jesus Christ.
 This work was so successful hundreds of students graduated from the school and perhaps 100,000 Totonac Indian lives were changed.
 Now the ministry continues in the Highlands under the direction of Manuel’s co-translator Felipe Ramos.
+The best roulette and poker on our site tragamonedas mas nuevas.
+Go to and get big bonuses!

 Felipe reaches all 250,000 Totonacs living in Northern Puebla and Veracruz states with a weekly Totonac Radio Hour.
 He distributes Bibles and evangelistic materials mostly free of charge and responds to many requests to visit the newly formed groups and help them mature in faith and form churches.
 Because of the deep poverty in this region LAIM seeks U.S churches or groups interested in supporting Totonac Indigenous Ministries.